orangemn6/docs/content/school/biology/cell-membrane-transport.md

 *   **Lysosome**

     *   Lysosomes are sacs of hydrolytic enzymes that digest macromolecules.
-The enzymes work best at a pH of 5.
+The [[Enzymes]] work best at a pH of 5.
 If they get out into the rest of the cells it will denature.
 However, if enough escape, apoptosis (suicide) will occur.
 Lysosomes are how cells kill themselves.

 *   **Vesicles**